Connie Corleone

-Constanzia "Connie" Corleone (also known as Connie Corleone Rizzi) is a fictional character in The Godfather, a 1969 novel by Mario Puzo, and the 1972 film The Godfather.
-In the film, Connie is portrayed by Talia Shire, the sister of the director Francis Ford Coppola.
+Constanzia "Connie" Corleone, also known as Connie Corleone Rizzi, is a fictional character in The Godfather, a 1969 novel by Mario Puzo, and the subsequent film series.
+In the films, Connie is portrayed by Talia Shire, the younger sister of the director Francis Ford Coppola.
 Shire was nominated for the Academy Award for Best Supporting Actress for her portrayal of Connie Corleone in The Godfather Part II.

 The Godfather

-Born in 1925, Connie is the youngest child and only daughter of Mafia don Vito Corleone and his wife Carmela.
-She is the sister of Sonny, Fredo and Michael Corleone and adopted sister of Tom.
+In the film The Godfather, Connie, born in 1925, is the youngest child and only daughter of Mafia don Vito Corleone and his wife Carmela.
+She is the sister of Sonny, Fredo, and Michael Corleone and the adopted sister of Tom.
 In 1945, she marries Sonny's friend Carlo Rizzi.
-Vito disapproves of the match, due to the fact that Carlo's mother is from Northern Italy rather than Sicily, and only agrees to the marriage on the condition that they have a traditional Sicilian wedding.
+Vito disapproves of the match, as Carlo's mother is from Northern Italy rather than Sicily, and only agrees to the marriage on the condition that they have a traditional Sicilian wedding.

-Puzo characterizes Carlo as "a punk sore at the world", and his angry behavior is exacerbated by the Corleone family shunting him aside after marrying into the family.
-He physically abuses and cheats on Connie.
-On their wedding night, he blackens Connie's eye when she refuses to give up the bridal purse containing thousands of dollars in cash wedding gifts.

-Connie complains about Carlo's abuse to her family.
-Her brothers despise Carlo for mistreating their sister; Sonny is particularly enraged.
+Puzo characterizes Carlo as "a punk sore at the world", and his angry behavior is exacerbated by the Corleone family shunting him aside after the marriage.
+Once they were married, Carlo began to mistreat her, stealing the marriage purse and spending it on frivolities (booze, drugs and prostitutes), as well as beating her regularly.
+Connie begged for her father to intervene, but he coldly refused to help, seemingly to punish Connie.
+(In truth, Vito is upset at how Connie is being treated, but Italian tradition forbids a father — even one as powerful as Vito — from interfering in his daughter's marriage.)
+While Vito sent Sally Rags to keep an eye on the small sports book Carlo ran, he took no action to reprimand his son-in-law.
+However, Sonny, Fredo, Michael and Tom all grew to resent Carlo for how he treated their sister, especially Sonny, who became physically violent with Carlo.
 Vito refuses to intervene and he strictly forbids anyone in the family from retaliating against Carlo.
 Connie is hurt and confused by this seeming indifference.
-Vito, however, is concerned, but feels powerless; Italian tradition forbids interfering in another person's marriage, and Vito worries his son-in-law will be unable to discharge his "duties as a husband" if he fears the family.
+Vito, however, is outraged, but feels powerless: Italian tradition forbids interfering in anyone else's marriage, and Vito worries his son-in-law will be unable to discharge his "duties as a husband" if he fears the family.
 Vito instead has Carlo secretly watched.
 This perceived inaction only emboldens Carlo to become more abusive.
 Sonny obeys his father's command not to interfere until he visits Connie and finds her sobbing and battered.
-Sonny severely beats Carlo in the street, threatening to kill him if he hurts Connie again.